dstackai/dstack/README.md

 ## Overview

 dstack is a platform that makes it easy to prepare data, train models, run AI apps, and collaborate.
-It allows you to define common your tasks as workflows, and run against a configured cloud account.
+It allows you to define your common project tasks as workflows, and run them in a configured cloud account.

 ### Define your workflows